 Automation in businesses has seen its watershed moment in 2020.
 The global pandemic has made a lot of business practices obsolete and engineered new ones.
 From physical offices to working from home, the change in workplaces has opened up new opportunities for businesses to automate.

-By leveraging optimized business intelligence tools, companies can gather deeper insights and devise ways to fully automate certain aspects of their businesses.
+By leveraging optimized business intelligence tools, companies can gather deeper insights, through services like Power BI Consulting, and devise ways to fully automate certain aspects of their businesses.
 Here are the trends in business automation that are going to play a vital role this year.

 Automation As A Service (AaaS)

 Automation as a Service (AaaS) will finally come out of its nascent stage and become a crucial part of the automation strategy for businesses.
 AaaS focuses on packaged automation, provided by third-party vendors.
 As a service, it will analyze the areas of a business that can be automated, and send the reports to domain experts.
 These experts will roll out sophisticated bots to automate tasks to increase efficiency and drive down operational costs.

 Automation will see its biggest gains for the small and mid-size businesses (SMBs).
 COVID-19 has reiterated the importance of lean and agile workflows for small businesses, and automation makes it possible for them to improve their productivity and reliability.
 According to a Zapier report, 63% of SMBs admit that automation helped them quickly shift their business strategy keeping the pandemic in mind and the flexibility will keep being a desirable asset for companies going forward.